taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 - no strict boundaries between local and global state
 - used like two.way data bdingin
 - useStrict should be best practice

+## Redux to MobX, MobX to Redux

+- refacotr
+- only bridge changes with container
+- no normalization anymore

 ## Hands On: Todo App with MobX